pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 ## Message counts

-##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence: enable for your key in the Admin Portal.

 Return the number of messages published since the given time.
-Counts messages with timetoken >= channelsTimetoken.

-Unlimited message retention:
-- Only messages from the last 30 days are counted.
+Count equals messages with timetoken >= channelsTimetoken.
+With Unlimited retention, only the last 30 days are counted.

 ### Method(s)